Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation: Experiments

-In this section, we perform an ablation study to evaluate the contribution of each component in DRILL.
-We design three variants, including (1) Single-DDE (\textbf{SDE}), we remove the distillation framework, only keep the one branch, and train the DDE on the labeled samples.
-This is to evaluate the effectiveness of the proposed distillation framework.
-(2) \textbf{DRILL-Logits}, which replace DDA with the logit distill \ie, label alignment.
-(3) \textbf{DRILL-KL}, which replaces the DDA with KL divergence.
-Both DRILL-KL and DRILL-Logits are used to evaluate the effectiveness of DDA.
 The results are shown in Table \ref{tab:ablation}.
-From the results, the DRILL can consistently outperform all the variants and yields the best performance on all the datasets, demonstrating its effectiveness.
-Both DRILL-KL and DRILL-Logits underperform the full DRILL model but outperform SDE on the Yelp, UTKFace, and MIMIC datasets.
+From the results, the DKD can consistently outperform all the variants and yields the best performance on all the datasets, demonstrating its effectiveness.
+Both DKD-KL and DKD-Logits underperform the full DKD model but outperform S-LDL on the Yelp, UTKFace, and MIMIC datasets.
 This demonstrates that distillation effectively captures generalized patterns across text, image, and tabular medical data modalities.
-On the BCVV dataset, SDE achieves the second-best performance, though still behind DRILL.
-This suggests that while SDE, leveraging only DDE, can effectively learn patterns in audio data, the absence of distillation and DDA limits its ability to capture fine-grained information, leading to suboptimal results.
+On the BCVV dataset, S-LDL achieves the second-best performance, though still behind DKD.
+This suggests that while S-LDL, leveraging only label distribution learning, can effectively learn patterns in audio data, the absence of distillation and DDA limits its ability, leading to suboptimal results.
+The full DKD consistently achieves the best performance, confirming the effectiveness of both the distillation framework and DDA.

+\textbf{Ablation on the Variance-aware Weight.} This ablation tests the specific role of the sample-wise weight in Eq.~\eqref{eq:weight}.
+The question is not simply whether a smaller non-target KL helps, but whether the gain of DDA comes from \emph{adapting} the weight to each sample's uncertainty.
+To answer this, we replace $\omega_i=1-\sigma_i^{\mathcal T}$ with four alternatives and keep all other DKD components fixed: unit weight $\omega= 1$, three constants $\omega= c$ with $c\in\{0.2,0.5,0.8\}$.

+Table~\ref{tab:var-weight} shows that the adaptive rule gives the lowest MAE on all four datasets.
+Compared with the strongest non-adaptive alternative on each dataset, it reduces MAE from $0.433$ to $0.422$ on BVCC, from $0.623$ to $0.549$ on Yelp, from $7.234$ to $6.852$ on UTKFace, and from $2.872$ to $2.629$ on MIMIC.
+A second pattern is that no single constant works best across datasets: the closest non-adaptive competitor is the $\omega= 0.2$ on BVCC, Yelp and MIMIC, and $\omega= 1$ on UTKFace.
+This instability suggests that the benefit does not come from uniformly shrinking the non-target KL by a fixed amount; it comes from assigning less trust to the teacher precisely on high-variance samples.

+The gap is largest on UTKFace and MIMIC, where the label range is broader and teacher uncertainty is likely to vary more across samples.
+This empirical trend is consistent with Theorem~\ref{thm:main}: when the variance spread is larger, a sample-wise rule has more room to improve over any fixed coefficient.